 ACCOUNTING DEGREES IN VIRGINIA

-To become a Certified Public Accountant (CPA) in Virginia, specific eligibility requirements must be met beyond those of the national minimums.
+To become a Certified Public Accountant (CPA) in Virginia, CPAs must complete requirements beyond national minimums.
 The Virginia State Board of Public Accountancy updates their website to inform people in the world of accounting about these requirements, with links to accounting laws that pertain to Virginia specifically, contact information to relevant people and programs, and downloadable and electronic submittable forms for CPA applicants.

 CPA LICENSURE IN STATE, STEPS TOWARD ELIGIBILITY